The story of Ricky Litchfield

 Fascinating facts about Buchu

-The buchu oil used in the Ricky Litchfield products range is extracted in a patented process that is 100% natural and organic.
+The buchu oil used in the Ricky Litchfield products range is extracted from the leaves by steam distillation process that is 100% natural and organic.

 In 1821 the drug house Burchell’s introduced Buchu to the medical profession.

-Buchu was first introduced into the USA in the 1840’s as a panacea for most ailments and thereafter used during the American Civil War for pain and inflammation.
+Buchu was first introduced into the USA in the 1840’s as a panacea and thereafter used during the American Civil War to aid with wound healing.

-The formulated buchu oil used in the Ricky Litchfield product range contains the potent antioxidants quercitin, rutin, hesperidin, diosmin (bioflavonoids), diosphenol and Vitamin A, B and E.
+The Bhu oil used in the Ricky Litchfield product range contains the known antioxidants quercitin, rutin, hesperidin, diosmin (bioflavonoids), diosphenol and Vitamin A, B and E.